Skip to main content

 Non-urgent advice: The aims of the patient participation group

 We have gathered enthusiastic patient representatives.
-These include young people, workers, retirees, people with long term conditions and people from non-British ethnic groups.
+These include young people, workers, retirees, people with long term conditions and people from diverse ethnic groups.

 • To offer opinions in a constructive manner and to put forward ideas on behalf of other patients.